James Rodríguez: Al-Rayyan

 On 22 September 2021, James joined Al-Rayyan for an undisclosed fee.
 On 17 October 2021, Rodriguez made his debut for Al-Rayyan, in a 3–0 loss against Al-Duhail.
 He scored his first goal for the team against Al-Sailiya on 26 October 2021.

-On 15 September 2022, Al-Rayyan terminated the contract of James Rodriguez by mutual consent.
+On 15 September 2022, Al-Rayyan and the player parted ways.

 Olympiacos

 On 15 September 2022, James Rodríguez joined Greek Super League champions Olympiacos on a free transfer.
 Upon arrival, Rodríguez was handed the number 10 jersey, previously worn by Rony Lopes who had departed to play on loan for Ligue 1 side Troyes.
 He made his league debut on 18 September as a starter against Aris Thessaloniki, a match in which his team lost 2–1 despite being up a goal for the majority of the match.